 With the approval of the Assistant Dean for External Education, a student may satisfy an elective requirement by:

-• d. completing a supervised writing project in international or comparative Law (provided the student is able to make arrangements with a supervising professor for such a project);
+• completing a supervised writing project in international or comparative Law (provided the student is able to make arrangements with a supervising professor for such a project);

-• f. receiving up to 2 credit hours toward the required 89 credits by serving as a teaching assistant for an international or comparative law class taught at Cornell Law School.
+• receiving up to 2 credit hours toward the required 89 credits by serving as a teaching assistant for an international or comparative law class taught at Cornell Law School.
 The student must demonstrate that the teaching assistant position will involve substantial academic work related to international law” or

-• g. making a substantial contribution to the Cornell International Law Journal.
+• making a substantial contribution to the Cornell International Law Journal.
 Work on the Journal can alternatively be applied to the program total hours requirement, as explained above, but these are alternative options – if a student elects to have Journal work counted towards his or her credits hours, he or she cannot use the work in substitution for an elective from Group 3.
 Similarly, if a student elects to use Journal participation as one of his or her Group 3 electives, he or she must complete an additional 89 credit hours.
 In either case, for Journal work to be used as credit hours or a Group 3 elective, the student must make a substantial contribution to the work of the Journal, under the following ground rules (worked out between Journal editors and the faculty of the International Committee).
 Generally, a student will be deemed to have done sufficient work if he or she does a fair share of prelims, cite checking, proof-reading and the like, and, in addition, (1) serves a year’s term as one of the principal officers of the Journal, or (2) completes the Journal’s writing requirements, or (3) performs the substantial equivalent of such work over the student’s second and third years in law school.

 Degree Credit Review, Program Change, or Withdraw Form